vikingeducation/pairing_checkin/README.md

 "Coffee is our savior" -Morgan & Phil

+"Every happy coder is alike.
+Every unhappy coder is unhappy in his or her own way." -- Tolstoy

 You can always do whatever you want.
 You are unique and special. - Erik

 What did you have for lunch today? - Driver Erik